Advanced search

 If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Omeprazole is excreted in breast milk but is not likely to influence the child when therapeutic doses are used.
-Your doctor will decide whether you can take Omeprazole oral solution if you are breast-feeding.
+Your doctor will decide whether you can take Lappoxo oral solution if you are breast-feeding.

 Driving and using machines

-Omeprazole oral solution is not likely to affect your ability to drive or use any tools or machines.
+Lappoxo oral solution is not likely to affect your ability to drive or use any tools or machines.
 Side effects such as dizziness and visual disturbances may occur (see section 4).
 If affected, you should not drive or operate machinery.

-Omeprazole oral solution contains sodium.
+Lappoxo oral solution contains sodium.

 This 15 ml dose is equivalent to 6.85% of the recommended maximum daily dietary intake of sodium for an adult.

-Omeprazole oral solution contains propylene glycol
+Lappoxo oral solution contains propylene glycol

-Omeprazole 10 mg oral solution contains 8.9 mg propylene glycol in 15 ml, which is equivalent to 0.593 mg/ml.
+Lappoxo 10 mg oral solution contains 8.9 mg propylene glycol in 15 ml, which is equivalent to 0.593 mg/ml.

-Omeprazole 20 mg oral solution contains 6.7 mg propylene glycol in 15 ml, which is equivalent to 0.447 mg/ml.
+Lappoxo 20 mg oral solution contains 6.7 mg propylene glycol in 15 ml, which is equivalent to 0.447 mg/ml.

-3. How to take Omeprazole oral solution
+3. How to take Lappoxo oral solution

 Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.